Expression of intention to seek asylum and registration

 Lodging an application

-The asylum procedure is initiated by lodging (“submitting”) an application to an authorised asylum officer, on a prescribed form within 15 days of the date of registration.[42]
-If the authorised asylum officer does not enable the person to lodge the application within that deadline, he or she may him or herself fill in the asylum application form within 8 days after the expiry of the 15-day time limit.[43]
-The asylum procedure shall be considered initiated after the lodging of the asylum application form to the Asylum Office.[44]
+The asylum procedure is initiated by lodging (“submitting”) an application before an authorised asylum officer, on a prescribed form within 15 days of the date of registration.[48]
+If the authorised asylum officer does not enable the person to lodge the application within that deadline, they may themselves out in the asylum application form within 8 days after the expiry of the 15-day time limit.[49]
+The asylum procedure shall be considered initiated after the lodging of the asylum application form at the Asylum Office.[50]

 If strictly interpreted, the deadline of 15 plus 8 days could create serious problems regarding access to the asylum procedure because the reality in Serbia is that the vast majority of persons in need of international protection do not consider Serbia as a country of destination.
 However, they are predominantly and automatically issued with registration certificates and are thus subject to this deadline.
-In case the foreigner fails to meet the deadline, Article 35(13) of the Asylum Act envisages that he or she will be treated in line with the Foreigners Act, which further means that he or she could face expulsion to a third country or even the country of origin in case of the direct arrival to Serbia.
+In case the foreigner fails to meet the deadline, Article 35(13) of the Asylum Act envisages that they will be treated in accordance with the Foreigners Act, which further means that they could face expulsion to a third country or even the country of origin in case of direct arrival to Serbia.

-This solution is contestable on many levels.
+This solution is questionable on many levels.
 The main reason is the short period left from the moment of registration until the expiry of the 15-plus-8-day deadline for the lodging of the asylum application.
-There are several relevant observations to support this:
+There are several relevant observations to highlight:

-- The capacities of the Asylum Office are still insufficient to cover hundreds of cases in which the registration certificate is automatically issued, and the police officer of the Asylum Office is only present in AC in Banja Koviljača;
+- The capacities of the Asylum Office are still insufficient to cover the hundreds of cases in which the registration certificate is automatically issued, and the police officer of the Asylum Office is not present in any of the Asylum Centres;

 - Those people who miss the deadline but have a prima facie refugee claim would be considered to be irregular migrants and would be treated in line with the Foreigners Act.
 Accordingly, they would be exposed to the risk of refoulement to one of the neighbouring countries such as Bulgaria and North Macedonia.